martintailor2003/martintailor2003/README.md

 - Exploring **data analysis** and **quantitative finance**.

 ## 📈 My Philosophy
-> *"You don’t need to be a genius; you just need to be smarter than 50% of the competition."*
+> *"You don’t need to be a genius; you just need to be smarter than your competition."*
+> Time is everything, everything is time.

 ## 📬 Contact
 - **Email**: randommail21201231@gmail.com